 What do you think are the main skills needed in your profession?

-There are so many coaches out there, and each of them has a different background and skill set, but in my case, my 15 years experience as a recruiter, my 7 years experience working remotely and my background in psychology are a great combination for what I do.
+There are so many coaches out there, and each of them has a different background and skill set, but in my case, my 15 years experience as a recruiter, my 7 years of experience working remotely and my background in psychology is a great combination for what I do.

 Also, I speak 3 languages (Portuguese-native, Spanish, and English fluently).
 So that also helps me a lot to be able to work with clients from all over the world, and also to connect better with locals and also digital nomads when I travel.

 I am not a computer expert, but I am a “computer savvy” person – because when you work alone on your laptop, you need to be able to find solutions for issues that can happen with the laptop or wifi connection on a Wednesday, 15 min before an important Zoom call with a client!.